LinkedInLearning/quarkus-esencial-2428653/product-inventory/README.md

 ./mvnw package -Pnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/product-inventory-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/products-inventory-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.html.

+## Related Guides

+- RESTEasy JAX-RS ([guide](https://quarkus.io/guides/rest-json)): REST endpoint framework implementing JAX-RS and more

 ## Provided Code